-- Can churches or clergy be penalized under a state or local public accommodations law for sermons and other teachings that reject, on doctrinal grounds, same-sex marriages or gender identity different from one’s gender at birth?
+Can churches or clergy be penalized under a state or local public accommodations law for sermons and other teachings that reject, on doctrinal grounds, same-sex marriages or gender identity different from one’s gender at birth?

 - The law excludes churches from the definition of a “place of public accommodation.”

 - Churches are excluded from the definition of a “place of public accommodation” but only if certain conditions are met.
-For example, a church does not rent its property to the general public for weddings and other events.
+For example, a church does not rent its property to the public for weddings and other events.

-- Churches are included in the definition of a place of public accommodation even if they do not rent their property to the general public or engage in any other commercial activity.
+- Churches are included in the definition of a place of public accommodation even if they do not rent their property to the public or engage in any other commercial activity.
 To illustrate, four churches challenged a 2016 Massachusetts law that was construed by the state attorney general to include “houses of worship” within the definition of a place of public accommodation regardless of rental or other commercial activity.
 The state attorney general later announced that “while religious facilities may qualify as places of public accommodation if they host a public, secular function, an unqualified reference to ‘houses of worship’” was inappropriate.

 Whether churches are deemed to be places of public accommodation under state or local law will depend on the language of the applicable public accommodations law.
-What follows are summaries of most of the court cases, listed in chronological order, that have addressed this question.
+What follows are summaries of most of the court cases, listed in chronological order, which have addressed this question.
 Note that quotations without attributions are statements made by the court.

 Traggis v.
 St. Barbara’s Greek Orthodox Church, 851 F.2d 584 (2d Cir.
 1988)